 - 1. The Power of the Picture Book: A Letter to Colleagues

 - 2. Decide Together What Makes a Good Picture Book

-- 3. Analyzing the Text
+- 3. Discuss the Text

-- 4. Analyzing the Illustrations
+- 4. Discuss the Illustrations

-- 5. Ezra Jack Keats Bookmaking Tutorials
+- 5. Short Bookmaking Video Tutorials

-- 6. Tips from the Selection Committee
+- 6. Selection Committee Tips

 - 7. Additional Resources

-This resource was created by the Office of Arts and Special Projects Karen Rosner, Director of Visual Arts for the NYCDOE
+This resource was created by the Arts Office NYCPS Karen Rosner, Director of Visual Arts